An introduction to the English planning system

 All decisions on applications will be published on the local planning authority’s website on the application page.
 This is known as the decision notice.

-An application will either be granted permission or refused.
-The case officer will normally provide reasons for a decision in their report, known as the ‘Officers Report.’
-If the planning committee decides not to accept the officer’s recommendation, they may need to provide reasons separately.
+An application is either approved or refused.
+The case officer usually explains the decision in an ‘Officers Report’.
+If the Planning Committee disagrees with the officer’s recommendation, they may need to provide reasons separately.

-Applications granted permission are often subject to additional requirements known as ‘planning conditions.’
-Applicants of major developments may also enter into a legal agreement with the local planning authority to agree and secure financial contributions and/or additional public benefits to make the development acceptable in planning terms.
-This is sometimes known as a ‘Section 106’ agreement.
-The legal agreement will be published on the website with the decision when it has been signed.
-This can sometimes be several months after a recommendation for approval has been made.
-For further information about S106 and planning conditions visit the Planning Practice Guidance pages Planning Obligations and Use of Planning Conditions.
+Approved applications often include ‘planning conditions’.
+Major developments may also require a legal agreement with the local authority to secure financial contributions or public benefits.
+This is sometimes called a ‘Section 106’ agreement.
+Once signed, it is published online with the decision.
+Signing may take several months after approval is recommended.
+For further information about S106 and planning conditions, visit the Planning Practice Guidance pages, Planning Obligations and Use of Planning Conditions.

-If you would like further information on how to challenge a proposal that has gained or is likely to gain planning permission please refer to our ‘How to Challenge Bad Development in Court’ Guide here: Judicial review and planning decisions (cpre.org.uk).
+If you would like further information on how to challenge a proposal that has gained or is likely to gain planning permission please refer to our ‘How to Challenge Bad Development in Court’ guide here: Judicial review and planning decisions.

 Find out more